jhinmainksta/drone/docs/en/assemble_4_2.md

 ## Installing Flight Controller

-Clover 4 drone kit allows you to install various flight controllers, for example [COEX Pix](coex_pix.md) and Pixracer.
+Drone 4 drone kit allows you to install various flight controllers, for example [COEX Pix](coex_pix.md) and Pixracer.

 > **Caution** During installation the flight controller, pay attention to the arrow located on the board, it should be directed to the copter bow.